-During the year I worked with the OECD's Working Party of Senior Public Integrity Officials and with the European Lobbying Registrars' Network, participating in two conferences to exchange information about international good practice in lobbying transparency.
-At the OECD, I joined an introductory forum of lobbying commissioners and registrars and met with counterparts from Canada and the Netherlands.
-I attended seminars on lobbying organised by the Committee for Standards in Public Life and by University College London.
+During the year I worked with the OECD's Working Party of Senior Public Integrity Officials, the European Lobbying Registrars' Network and the newly-formed OECD Lobbying Commissioners & Registrars Forum, participating in two conferences to exchange information about international good practice in lobbying transparency.
+I met and exchanged insights with the chairs of other independent offices involved in overseeing integrity in UK public life.